Do not share details of the student’s death. Use the phrase ‘traumatic death’.

 Beyond parents and carers, how much wider you go will depend on individual circumstances.

-Students can be deeply influenced and affected by traumatic death.
+Students can be deeply influenced and affected by sudden death.
 Schools should let parents and carers know what’s happening.
 This can help them support and protect their own children.

 Check if families received the information